 Help the island’s animals

-One of the things I love about Greece is the cats, and Skiathos is no exception – you’ll find them snoozing in the sun, lined up next the fishing boats in the harbour or loitering hopefully under your restaurant table (restaurant owners often ask visitors not to feed the cats, so if you want to give them food it’s best to do it away from any restaurants).
+One of the things I love about Greece is the cats, and Skiathos is no exception – you’ll find them snoozing in the sun, lined up next to fishing boats in the harbour or loitering hopefully under your restaurant table (restaurant owners often ask visitors not to feed the cats, so if you want to give them food it’s best to do it away from any restaurants).

 Like another of my favourite Greek islands Hydra, Skiathos has a cat charity helping look after the island’s strays.
 Skiathos Cat Welfare Association organise neutering, vet care and feeding stations.
 And visitors can help by donating or bringing cat treats or medication from home (if you get in touch in advance they can tell you what they need).